 So let’s say you’ve been tasked with reducing hold-time (aka “Average Speed to Answer” or ASA).
 If hiring more agents is not an option, then your only option is virtual queuing.

-Every major call center vendor now has some offering of virtual queuing.
-For example, Avaya has “Call-Back Assist”, Cisco has “Courtesy Callback”.
+Every major call center vendor now has some virtual hold competitor.
+For example, Avaya has “Call-Back Assist”, Cisco has “Courtesy Callback.”
+All these virtual queuing solutions work in a similar way.

 There are notable downsides to these offerings.
 They …